 All partners, existing and new, would be devoted to improving lives through artistic, cultural, wellness, culinary, educational, recreational and trades-oriented programs.
 Revenues raised would support the facilities and the traditional campgrounds, beaches and trails that have been open to the local and visiting public for generations.
 The PDA would sustain public access.

 This new vision for Fort Worden has become especially important given the serious financial problems faced by Washington State Parks.
 All parks face cutbacks; many face closure.
 Fort Worden's public-private partnership model holds promise as a way of sustaining and improving Fort Worden.
 The PDA, created by the City of Port Townsend, is charged with implementing the long-term plan for the Fort by preserving the Fort's unique historical and recreational resources, and developing the Lifelong Learning Center.
 One example: the renovation of a little-used barracks, Building 202, into a permanent college center.

 Fort Worden will remain a park, always open to campers, hikers, kayakers and beachwalkers.
 The renovated Campus will be infused with new privately and publicly funded programs devoted to inspirational and transformative learning for people of all ages.

 |Home | Fort Worden | Partners | About the PDA | FAQ | Documents | Contact Us | Links|

-If you have a question or comment please see our Contact Page
+If you have a question or comment please visit the Contact Page on our new site.

 Validated by HTML Validator (based on Tidy)